Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Risible :

 \ˈri-zə-bəl \ adjective; such as to provoke laughter.
-Also, arousing or provoking laughter; especially laughable.
+And also, arousing or provoking laughter; especially laughable.

 "Kyle's risible antics as both the Chicken Shack manager and the beloved character "Clucky The Chicken" fulfilled him as a human being, but more importantly bestowed upon him a certain status as the most successful graduate of the Garden City Community Clown College.